 Bic is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 BIC is committed to providing consumers with the highest quality products.
 BIC has been working with experts in product safety testing to evaluate reliable alternatives to animal testing in the development of new products.